JPaiv/kubernetes_etl_pipeline/utils/s3/readme.md

 This folder contains the ready code scripts for s3.
 These tools allows the programme to upload, download and remove data from WS S3.

+### WARNING!

+This script does not contain any AWS keys so the code does not work.
+If you wish the use the code you must have your own kubernetes and AWS.

 ### AWS S3 explained

 AWS S3 is an object storage.